 An induction hob works similarly to an electric hob, but it has coils beneath its surface that induce electrical current to generate heat in the pan or metal object.
 It uses less power and remains cold until you place a pan on it so it uses less energy than other types of electric hobs.
 An electric hob comes in few different forms, solid plate and ceramic.
 A ceramic hob refers to the finish of the hob rather than the workings of the hob itself.
 The stylish, streamlined ceramic glass makes for easy use and cleaning due to its wipe-clean fascia.
 An electric solid plate hob refers to a black sealed plate that heat and cool slowly.
 An electric solid hob has black sealed plates that heat and cool slowly.
 It typically consists of four-ring electric plates, we would recommend to only use pots and pans with a flat base, this allows for the most efficient heat transfer from the solid plate to the pan.
-Still uncertain?
-Check out our appliance guide to help you find the right hob to match your requirements.

 Did we answer your question?